SAP-archive/BUILD/Contribution.md

 An issue that is about a real bug is closed as soon as the fix is committed.
 The closing comment explains which patch version(s) of UI5 will contain the fix.

-### Reporting Security Issues

-If you find a security issue, please act responsibly and report it not in the public issue tracker, but directly to us, so we can fix it before it can be exploited:
- * SAP Customers: if the found security issue is not covered by a published security note, please report it by creating a customer message at https://service.sap.com/message.
- * Researchers/non-Customers: please send the related information to secure@sap.com using [PGP for e-mail encryption](http://global.sap.com/pc/security/keyblock.txt).
-Also refer to the general [SAP security information page](http://www54.sap.com/pc/tech/application-foundation-security/software/security-at-sap/report.html).

 ### Usage of Labels

 Github offers labels to categorize issues.
 We defined the following labels so far: